 The following questions will guide you in selecting the right mannequin for your needs.

 1 What is the image of my store?
-To do this list a few adjectives that describe your brand such as: minimalist? sleek? shabby chic? whimsical? sexy?
-Because you mannequins need to mirror your brand.
+To do this list a few adjectives that describe your brand such as: minimalist? sleek? shabby chic? whimsical? retro?
+Because your mannequins need to mirror your brand.

 All of the mannequins posted in this blog are from different lingerie stores.
-Even though the store’s are selling essentially the same product each store has a different style and ambience which is reflected in their mannequins.
-The pose, color, choice of whether or not to use a realistic face versus abstract or headless.
+Even though the stores are selling the same type of product, each store has a different style and ambience which is reflected in their mannequins.
+The pose, color, realistic face versus abstract or headless.
+A full mannequin or a torso.
+Each style impacts the look.

 A chrome or transparent mannequin for example might be ideal for a store with a sleek, European vibe (seen in stores like Prada and Armani).
 Whereas a mannequin in a bright pop of color would be suited for a store catering to a youth market (seen in H&M stores).